streamlink/streamlink/docs/cli/config.rst

 .. warning::

-  On Windows, there is a default config created by the installer, but on any other platform you must create the file yourself.
+  Streamlink's Windows installers automatically create a config file if it doesn't exist yet, but on any other platform or installation method, you must create the file yourself.

 Syntax
 ------